Uniden BCD436HP Speaker Repair

 - GPS Module STM32 (not serial) – $12.
-NOTE: THIS TURNED OUT TO BE A REBRANDED U-BLOX 7 CHIPSET SOLD AS A NEO-8M.
-It works and is good enough for a police scanner……..but it was not as described.
+NOTE: The previous GPS I had linked is no longer available.
+This one should work but I haven’t actually bought this one.
+It is probably counterfeit as well.
 Also on these breakout boards there is usually a chip for flash memory for upgrading the firmware.
-No flash memory exists and the firmware cannot be upgraded.
+If no flash memory exists you won’t be able to upgrade.

 - Any 4 wire RJ14 telephone cord.
 You can get them at Walmart for about $4.
 I’d be willing to bet you have one laying around in a junk drawer or hooked to an old phone you’ll never use again.

 Oddly enough I bought a NEO-6M board from one seller on eBay for $8 and it is authentic which really surprised me.
 The NEO-6M is a pretty old chip though so I guess I’m not surprised old authentic stock is still out there.
 An $8 NEO-6M is HIGHLY RECOMMENDED for this project……..if you can find one.

 Conversely, lots of different GPS units will work but they must not be serial devices.
 Additionally, make sure you get a 3.3 Volt, TTL logic unit and not an RS-232 serial device.

 I have two scanners, a Uniden Home Patrol 2, and a Uniden BCD436HP.
 They have the following in common:

 - Both use the same Mini B 4 pin connector for the GPS connection

 BUT, THE GPS 4 PIN CONNECTORS TO THE SCANNERS CAN BE WIRED DIFFERENTLY.